What is Antipsychotic Medication?

 Antipsychotic or neuroleptic is a sedative psychiatric medication commonly used for delusions or hallucinations.
-The first generation of antipsychotics also known as typical antipsychotics was discovered in the 1950s.
-The second generations of antipsychotics are called atypical antipsychotics.
-Both typical and atypical antipsychotics block brain receptors in the brains dopamine pathways, but antipsychotic drugs develop a large range of receptor targets.
+The first generation of antipsychotics, also known as typical antipsychotics, was discovered in the 1950s.
+The second generation of antipsychotics is called atypical antipsychotics.
+Both typical and atypical antipsychotics block brain receptors in the brain’s dopamine pathways, but antipsychotic drugs develop a large range of receptor targets.

 History of Antipsychotics